tgcsaba/KSig/README.md

 ## <p align='center'> GPU-accelerated computation of popular time series kernels </p>
 A [scikit-learn](https://github.com/scikit-learn/scikit-learn) compatible Python package, which provides a GPU-accelerated implementation for most powerful and popular time series kernels and features using [CuPy](https://github.com/cupy/cupy).

+> **GPU Acceleration:** All kernel computations are performed on the GPU via [CuPy](https://github.com/cupy/cupy), providing major speedups on modern NVIDIA hardware.

 The time series kernels included in this package are:
 - [Signature Kernel using dynamic programming](https://jmlr.org/papers/volume20/16-314/16-314.pdf), which computes truncated signature kernels exactly, see Algorithms 3 and 6;
 - [Signature-PDE Kernel](https://arxiv.org/pdf/2006.14794.pdf), which approximates the untruncated signature kernel by solving a PDE;